Public Health Scholars Program FAQ

 Can I apply for merit awards or scholarships as part of the 3-year program?

-Yes, students in the 3-year public health cohort program will still have the opportunity to apply for merit awards and scholarships.
+Yes, students in the 3-year public health cohort program will still have the opportunity to receive merit awards and scholarships.
 Eligibility will vary for each award.
-Students should work closely with their faculty director and academic advisor to identify opportunities and discuss eligibility and applications.
-Merit awards do require the completion of 30 credit hours during the fall and spring.
+AU merit awards do require the completion of 30 credit hours during the fall and spring.
 Those hours cannot be completed during the summer.

 I have received a grant or scholarship, am I eligible to apply the grant or scholarship to this program?

-Can I use financial aid for summer study?
+Can I use financial aid for the summer?

-I have received a scholarship, am I eligible to use it during the summer?
+I have received a scholarship from an institution not affiliated with the university, am I eligible to use it during the summer?

 If I decide I do not like the program and transition to a traditional 4-year degree program, how will this affect my financial aid?